Bryndon Cook: Solo career

 While touring with Solange, Hynes, and Chairlift, Cook wrote songs and music for his own solo career, where he goes under the moniker Starchild & the New Romantic, which was inspired by the P-Funk collective as well as Prince.
 He described his moniker as a portmanteau bridging the traditions of afrofuturism and new romanticism.

 On March 18, 2016, he released his debut EP Crucial consisting of eight tracks, under the Ghostly label.
 He produced and recorded the EP on his own.
 The name was based on frequently used slang words "crucial" and "vicious" at the time and he likens the theme of the songs to diary entries from his teenage years.
 It was also named after an unreleased bootleg album attributed to Prince.

-In February 23, 2018, he released his first studio album Language.
+On February 23, 2018, he released his first studio album Language.
 He described the concept for the album as "from a 'very specific heartbreak and break up' toward the end of his college days when he first started working on the record", and "It's been pieced together with a lot of different experiences from the end of college and stepping into adulthood, but trying to maintain what makes you truly yourself."
 He wrote many of songs while on the road with various bands including Kindness.

 He released his second EP, VHS 1138 on his own label on November 3, 2019.

-He released his second album Forever in June 19, 2020.
+He released his second album Forever on June 19, 2020.